rscode999/cnet/documentation/rules.md

 ## Method Rules

 Any modification to a method's input must occur on a deep defensive copy.
-Passing a non-constant reference to a method is not allowed, unless otherwise specified.
+Passing a non-constant reference to a method is not allowed, unless stated in documentation.
 Examples:
-OK- `void method(const Object& obj)`
+OK- `void method(const Object& obj)` (constant reference)
-OK- `void method(Object obj)`
+OK- `void method(Object obj)` (deep copy)
-NOT OK, unless specified- `void method(Object& obj)`
+NOT OK, unless explicitly specified- `void method(Object& obj)` (non-constant, mutable reference)

 Methods must return deep copies of objects.
-Returning a reference to an object is not allowed.
+Returning a reference to an object is not allowed, unless stated in documentation.

 All methods must assert their preconditions.
-Descriptive messages should be used in assertions.
+Descriptive messages of precondition breaks should be used in assertions.
+Ideally, the message includes information about which method's precondition was broken.
-Example:
-`assert((index>=0 && "Index cannot be negative"));`
+Example: `assert((index>=0 && "Index cannot be negative when retrieving a layer"));`

 Any method that takes or returns a pointer type must use smart pointers only.
 Raw pointers as method parameters or return values are not allowed.
 This rule applies to getters and setters, so any internal pointers must either be smart pointers or be inaccessible to outside users.